gigatskhondia/gigala/README.md

 To keep up to date with the project please check [Gigala](https://www.facebook.com/GigaTsk) page.

+How to support:
+* star this repository
+* Sponsor this project (see the link to the left)
-#### [Contact](https://www.facebook.com/GigaTsk) me if you are interested in investing in my research or adapting my solutions to your project, or just star me to support.
+* [Contact](https://www.facebook.com/GigaTsk) me if you are interested in investing in my research or adapting my solutions to your project